Naima Adedapo: Post-Idol

 Adedapo and the rest of the top 11 performed in the 2011 American Idols LIVE!
 Tour, which began in West Valley City, Utah, on July 6, 2011, and ended in Manila, Philippines on September 20, 2011.
 Both the eliminated contestants, Naima and Thia Megia, appeared and performed on The Tonight Show with Jay Leno and Live with Regis and Kelly.
 Adedapo released a seven-song EP, Beautifully Made, which she co-wrote and co-produced, on November 20, 2015.
+Adedapo co-wrote and produced all of the EP's tracks.
+She later signed on as a songwriter with Given Music Publishing.

+In 2012, Adedapo signed with Peak Records.

 Personal life

 Adedapo is married with two daughters and three stepdaughters.
 She was formerly a maintenance worker at Henry Maier Festival Park (home of Summerfest) in Milwaukee.